youssefkamil/MNIST-Classifier-CPP/README.md

 # MNIST-Classifier-CPP
-MNIST Classifier CPP From Pretrained onnx Model
+Visual Studio 2017 project MNIST Classifier CPP From Pretrained onnx Model

+### You Must install Opencv and onnx Runtime from NuGet Packages to run this project